 Finally I need to mention the people that run and preserve this castle today.
-The castle is thankfully in the hands of the Charleville Castle Heritage Trust and not the OPW.
-I have no doubt that if the OPW were in charge of this castle it would more than likely be in a ruinous state.
-Fortunately this is not the case and the CCHT are doing a fantastic job in preserving this castle and carrying out any necessary repairs.
+The castle is in the hands of the Charleville Castle Heritage Trust and not the OPW.
+The CCHT are doing a fantastic job in preserving this castle and carrying out any necessary repairs.
 However, in the economic climate money is sparse so please do donate while you are there.
 They are more than happy to accommodate visitors and will give tours.
 It is great to see people taking such a huge interest in our heritage and donating so much time, money and effort to the preservation of it.
 Sadly, most of the castles I go and visit are ruined and abandoned and left to collapse and will soon be gone forever.
 We need more people like these in charge of our cultural heritage.

 I intend to extend this article in the future after a second visit to the castle.
 I have just learned of a series of underground tunnels beneath the castle that I would like to possible explore.
 I am also extremely unhappy with these photos and want to go back and get some better shots.